-Our resorts and outfitters have fine tuned ice transportation.
+Many Lake of the Woods resorts and outfitters have fine tuned ice transportation.
 From Bombardiers to tracks on trucks to heated people hauler trailers, it is interesting to see how ice transportation has evolved.
-Most all transportation is equipped with some form of floatation for safety purposes.
+Most transportation is equipped with some form of flotation for safety purposes.
 Ice three to four feet thick during mid-winter is not uncommon.
 However, it is always good to check with the locals and use the resorts and outfitters plowed and maintained ice roads and/or transportation for safety.

 Multispecies Fishery.
 The winter take usually consists of limits of walleye, saugers, northern pike, eelpout as well as jumbo perch and tulibee; which is good smoked.
 Up at the NW Angle, whitefish and crappies are abundant as well.